whyohengee/mysite/src/blog/look-at-all-this-stuff-you-can-do-with-arrays.md

-If you've worked with data, you've worked with [JavaScript Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+If you've worked with data in JavaScript, you've almost definitely worked with [Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
 Although I had some familiarity with `Array.reduce()`, `Array.map()`, and `Array.filter()`, there was a lot more ways to work with Arrays than I knew.
 [Wes Bos](https://twitter.com/wesbos/) has a great course, [JavaScript 30](https://javascript30/), that goes through JS fundamentals without using any frameworks or libraries.
 These exercises were part of the course.

 As always, I like to blog it out to get it deeper into my brain, and to do Future Me a favor in case Present Me forgets (which he always does).